-Your comment "We believe that household sector debt service levels have reached their tipping points and that this will have major implications on future consumption growth.
+Still, in the US we are confronted with immense economic headwinds.
+We believe that household sector debt service levels have reached their tipping points and that this will have major implications on future consumption growth.
 This doesn’t bode well for a consumer-driven economy wherein the consumer makes up 70% of US GDP.

 Our view is that the private sector will continue moving away from profit maximization and toward debt minimization.
 Already the private sector has begun to deleverage even in the face 0% interest rates: The Fed has been rendered incapable of stimulating credit creation due to an absence of credit-worthy borrowers, rendering traditional monetary policy, based on fractional reserve banking, ineffective.
 While it has succeeded in alleviating the shortage in the supply of credit, it no longer has the ability to stimulate the demand for credit -- the private sector has tapped out.

 Further, the diversion of money from consumption to savings/debt paydown manifests itself as a deflationary gap, pushing the economy toward a new, contractionary equilibrium until the private sector is too impoverished to save.
 (Note that while ‘unemployment’ is still below 10%, the U-6, or the broader underemployment metric is at 16.8%, 6.5% higher from one year ago.)
 Capitalism is based on capital formation (i.e. lending and equity investing); the level of activity in capital formation has peaked and naturally reversed course.
 In this type of economic dynamic, we will not see self-sustaining growth until private sector balance sheets are repaired, thus re-paving the way for sustainable growth in capital formation.